 Great for improving your fitness and losing weight, regular cycling can also help to relieve stress and tone that lower body

-Cycling is a fun way to get fit.
 It’s low impact exercise, meaning it’s easier on the bones and joints than running or any other high impact aerobic activities.
-You can burn up to 600 calories on an hour’s ride while also soaking up the sun and taking in those countryside views.
+You can burn up to 600 calories on an hour’s ride, ideally while also taking in some lovely countryside views.

 Alongside all of the health benefits, cycling is easy to fit into your daily routine because it is also a form of transport.
-It saves you money, gets you fit and is good for the environment – now who can argue with that?
-Cycling gives a great opportunity to exercise at the same time as a good natter.
-And don’t forget the coffee and cake stops to fuel up!
-There’s no better feeling after conquering your furthest, hardest ride.
+It saves you money and is good for the environment – now who can argue with that?
+Cycling gives a great opportunity to exercise at the same time as a good natter when you ride along with friends.

-The main muscles used while pedalling are the gluteal muscles (your bum), your hamstrings, quadriceps and calves.
-Your hip flexors will also become tight if you begin cycling on a regular basis so it would be good practice to give these a good stretch before and after your ride.
+The main muscles used while pedalling are the gluteal muscles (your bum), hamstrings, quadriceps and calves.
+Hip flexors will also become tight if you begin cycling on a regular basis so it would be good practice to give these a good stretch before and after your ride.

 Weight training can play a part to help you become bike-fit so focusing on your main muscles is a wise move.
 Exercises such as squats and lunges will target a big section of the lower body while also engaging the core muscles which are your main focus when working on your balance.
 With weights, try and stick with higher reps – this will boost your endurance allowing you to cycle for longer and further.

-1. Burn calories: spinning is long known to decrease fat and help people drop pounds
+1. Burn calories: cycling is long known to decrease fat and help people drop pounds.

 6. Weather non-dependent: who cares if it’s raining outside?
-And as you’re unaffected by the climate it’s easy to set a schedule and stick to it
+Pop down the gym and use static bike and maybe even join a spin class.
+If you’re unaffected by the climate it’s easy to set a schedule and stick to it.

 7. Make friends: regardless of your fitness level, you’re in it together.
 You become part of a team and it’s a great way to meet people.